-To look for metabolic and kidney disorders
+Urinalysis is used to look for metabolic and kidney disorders

 On admission to a hospital; preparation for surgery; as part of a medical examination; or when evaluating a new pregnancy.
-It may be done if you have tummy or back pain, frequent or painful urination, or blood in the urine
+It may be done if you have stomach or back pain, frequent or painful urination, or blood in the urine

 Sample of urine (20-50 mls) in a sterile container